email4reg/Tyrant/man/debtrank.md

 &emsp;***Paramaters***:
 &emsp;&emsp;*font_size*: the size of the labels of nodes.
 Default is 5.
 &emsp;&emsp;*method*: optional, the color of nodes map to the important level of bank. i.e. {'dr','nldr'}.
+Default is 'dr'.
 &emsp;&emsp;*is_savefig*: optional, if True, it will be saved to the current work environment. otherwise *plt.show()*.
 &emsp;&emsp;*width*: Line width.
 Default is 0.8.
 &emsp;&emsp;*node_color*: the color of nodes. if *method* is not empty, the colors reflect the importance level.